nishul/private/README-Redis.md

 ---------------
 Customer: Redis (Michael Ehrig)

 There are 2 Single Sharded Redis Enterprise Databases(source-db & replica-db) and replica-db is configured as replica of source-db.
-You can refer the below article to learn more about the Redis replication: https://redis.io/docs/manual/replication/
+You can refer the following article to learn more about the Redis replication: https://redis.io/docs/manual/replication/

 Redis scales horizontally with a deployment topology called Redis Cluster.
 There are 3 Redis Enterprise nodes with a cluster already configured between them: re-n1, re-n2, re-n3.
 Load node is also configured to load data on "source-db" database using to "memtier_benchmark".